samsquire/ideas5/README.md

 We can model processes or control flow as a data stream.

+can generalise an entire control flow for every state

-# 265. Types are about control flow and dispatch and its link to advanced resolution, serialization
+# 265. Types are about control flow and dispatch and its link to advanced resolution, sequentialisation/serialization

 When there is a dispatch decision, we need to do an advanced resolution and simplify the resolution callsite.
-Serialization of types at runtime.
+Serialisation/Sequentialisation of code for different types at runtime (monomorphisation)

 # 266. Java's verbosity is caused by the lack of an advanced resolution algorithm